 If you frequently fly to JetBlue destinations, take advantage of 6 points for every dollar you spend directly with the airline.
 You’ll earn 2 points for every dollar spent on office supplies and restaurants and 1 point for everything else.

 JetBlue doesn’t limit how many points you can earn, and they don’t expire.
 Redeeming your points with TrueBlue also earns you 10% of your points back.

-When you spend $1,000 on purchases in the first 90 days from account opening, you’ll earn 40,000 bonus points.
+When you spend $1,000 on purchases in the first 90 days from account opening, you’ll earn 50,000 bonus points.
+You’ll also earn 10,000 points after making a purchases on an employee card in the same timeframe.
 These points can be redeemed for flights operated by JetBlue.
 If eligible, you can pool points and share with others to make the most of your rewards.

 JetBlue extras: Get perks and savings when you fly.

 Pay for your airfare with the JetBlue Business Card, and you’ll pay no fee for your first checked bag.
 Neither will up to three companions traveling on the same reservation.
 Just remember to enter your linked TrueBlue number when booking.

 Save 50% off meals, drinks and movies you purchase onboard.
 And if you spend more than $50,000 in a year, you can take advantage of TrueBlue Mosaic benefits through the next calendar year.

 Avoid any foreign currency conversion fees when you use your card overseas.

 You pay one $99 annual fee for your account, regardless of how many employee cards you add.